LAGkitty/PY-to-EXE-converter/README.md

 # Python to EXE Converter

+IT WAS ALL GENERATED WITH CLAUDE AI BECAUSE OTHER CHAT MODELS ARE DUMB AND CAN'T DO IT

 A simple GUI application that converts Python (.py) files to standalone executable (.exe) files using PyInstaller.

 ## Features